-The Opportunity Area (OA) is partnering with colleagues in Peterborough to deliver STEPs Tutor training to schools in the city.
-This project reflects the OA’s commitment to ‘twinning’ with neighbouring areas with similar needs, and aligns with Priority 2 of the programme.
+The Opportunity Area (OA) is partnering with colleagues in Peterborough to deliver 3-day Steps Tutor Training (Step On) to schools in the city.
+This project reflects the OA’s commitment to ‘twinning’ with neighbouring areas with similar needs.

-STEPs is a therapeutic, whole-school approach to managing behaviour.
-Training includes theory, a number of analysis tools and planning tools that support whole-school and individual needs.
-STEPs is a therapeutic approach to positive behaviour management and is already established in many education settings.
-The STEPs approach is based on the following shared principles:
+Steps is a therapeutic, whole-school approach to positive behaviour management and is already established in many education settings.
+Training includes theory, analysis tools and planning tools that support whole-school and individual needs.
+The Steps approach is based on the following shared principles:

 - A focus on analysis to understand the needs of children and young people and how to plan effectively for those needs